 Picture Book Review: WHEN WE CALLED MYANMAR HOME by Julie Jean Francis

-Julie writes that this book “was inspired by Cynthia Rylant’s book When I Was Young in the Mountains”.
-Each page shows what a day in the life is like living in Myanmar before the family had to leave.
-The photos are captured in a watercolor type feel which makes the book not feel like you are looking at someone’s scrapbook or digital photo album.
-It adds to the creative side of thinking about your own life and how you live in your current home.
+Julie writes that this book “was inspired by Cynthia Rylant’s book When I Was Young in the Mountains.”
+Each page shows a day living in Myanmar before the family had to leave.
+The photos are captured in a watercolor-type feel, which makes the book not feel like you are looking at someone’s scrapbook or digital photo album.
+It adds to the creative side of thinking about your life and how you live in your home.

-Julie has added a few pages at the end which is a bonus to the book.
+Julie has added a few pages at the end, which is a bonus to the book.
 She has questions that can be used as conversation starters with your children.
-These questions go along with the previous pages to help you talk about your own home.
+These questions accompany the previous pages to help you talk about your home.
 And there are questions to help your child(ren) process that time during the pandemic.
-The last page is a list of resources for parents of third culture kids which is also a nice touch.
+The last page lists resources for parents of third-culture kids, which is also a nice touch.

 Book Review: THE PRACTICE OF PROCESSING by Elizabeth Vahey Smith